Choose another lake

 Description: Facilities at this 165-acre reservoir include a concrete boat launch, paved parking lot, floating dock, and bathrooms.

-History and Status of the Sport Fishery: Results of the 2022 survey indicate that fisheries for Largemouth Bass and Channel Catfish are still exceptional.
-However, Bluegill and Crappie are generally overabundant and stunted, with few quality-size fish present.
-The lake continues to harbor a dense shad population, which drives excellent bass growth.
-Given that Gizzard Shad are abundant and panfish growth rates are relatively poor, it was decided that an additional predatory fish population may benefit the lake.
-Therefore, an initial year class of 11,000 Saugeye (Walleye x Sauger Hybrids) fingerlings were stocked in 2022.
-Results from the initial targeted Saugeye survey indicated adequate survival of stocked fingerlings.
-Saugeye stockings will continue annually and will be followed by a targeted survey to evaluate development of the population.
+History and Status of the Sport Fishery: Fish community surveys at Pinckneyville City Lake are now completed on a biennial bases, with additional targeted surveys (single species) occurring as needed.
+The most recent community survey, conducted in 2022, indicates that fisheries for Largemouth Bass and Channel Catfish are still exceptional.
+However, Bluegill and Crappie growth is generally stunted, with few quality-size fish present.
+The lake continues to harbor a dense shad population, which drives excellent bass growth, but is likely a limiting factor for panfish growth.
+Given that Gizzard Shad are abundant and panfish growth rates are relatively poor, Saugeye (Walleye x Sauger Hybrids) were introduced to the lake to help balance the fish community.
+An initial year class of 11,000 Saugeye fingerlings were stocked in 2022.
+Results from targeted Saugeye surveys conducted during November of 2022 and 2023 demonstrated adequate survival and growth of stocked fingerlings.
+Some Saugeye from the 2022 year class are already exceeding the legal harvest size of 14 inches.
+Saugeye will be stocked annually given that adequate numbers of fingerlings are available from the state hatchery system.

 Additional Lake Information: Site Regulations: